 - The grounds of all public schools, state universities, or community colleges

 - Polling places on election day

 - Correctional facilities

 - Game refuges except during authorized hunting trips

 Our Phoenix Criminal Lawyers Can Protect You from Criminal Penalties

 Carrying a concealed weapon without a permit or misusing a weapon in an illegal way are serious crimes.
-At Salvador Phillips, PLLC, our Phoenix criminal defense lawyers can help zealously represent you from start to finish on any weapons charge.
+At Salvador Law Group, our Phoenix criminal defense lawyers can help zealously represent you from start to finish on any weapons charge.
 Allow us to help protect your freedom and constitutional rights.